Foundation resources are invested in organizations contributing to Denver’s arts and cultural community through four grant-making strategies:

 Arts in Society

-This collaborative grantmaking initiative is funded by Bonfils-Stanton Foundation and Hemera Foundation, and is administered by RedLine Contemporary Art Center.
-Awards will be made in support of social practice projects that implement artistic excellence to engage social issues in the seven county Denver Metro area.
+This collaborative grantmaking initiative is funded by Bonfils-Stanton Foundation, Hemera Foundation, and Colorado Creative Industries, and is administered by RedLine Contemporary Art Center.
+Awards will be made in support of social practice projects that implement artistic excellence to engage social issues in Colorado.
 Artists, arts organizations and other nonprofit organizations using socially-engaged art projects are eligible to apply.
 If you are a current grantee of the Foundation, you are welcome to apply to Arts in Society in addition to your Foundation request.
-For more information and to access the application, please visit http://www.artsinsociety.org.
+For more information and to access the application, please visit Artsinsociety.org.

 The following are generally not eligible for funding: